ROCm/rocJPEG/docs/install/rocjpeg-prerequisites.rst

 ROCm 6.3.0 or later must be installed before installing rocJPEG.
 See `Quick start installation guide <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/quick-start.html>`_ for detailed ROCm installation instructions.

-rocJPEG can be installed on the following Linux environments:
+rocJPEG has been tested on the following Linux environments:

 * Ubuntu 22.04 or 24.04
 * RHEL 8 or 9
 * SLES: 15-SP5

+See `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_ for the complete list of ROCm supported Linux environments.

 The following prerequisites are installed by the package installer.
 If you are building and installing using the source code, use the `rocJPEG-setup.py <https://github.com/ROCm/rocJPEG/blob/develop/rocJPEG-setup.py>`_ setup script available in the rocJPEG GitHub repository to install these prerequisites.